RSPickett/itmd-362-pp/pp-09/readme.md

 * Your own condensed, ten-item must-have usability checklist:

-1. Use informative error messages
+1. Use informative error messages.
-2. Have short simple forms
+2. Have short simple forms.
-3. Everything should be important (if not, then optional)
+3. Everything should be important (if not, then optional).
-4. Let the user know where they are on the web site 5.
+4. Let the user know where they are on the web site.
-6.
+5. Size the buttons and fields appropriately.
+6. Let the computer handle formatting.
-7.
+7. Group related information together.
 8.
 9.
 10.